 We would all like to find balance in our lives—but what about finding balance of our bodies?
-These exercises can help.
+These balance exercises for seniors can help.

 Luckily, potentially life-changing falls are largely preventable with improved balance.
 Simply being on your feet and moving more often will help your balance improve, but these balance-focused exercises will give you the foundation you need to walk into the new year sure-footed and feeling great.

-Tip: Remember to engage your core abdominal muscles while performing these exercises.
-It will help you maintain your center of gravity, tone your abdominal area and improve your posture.
+Tip: Remember to engage your core abdominal muscles while performing these balance exercises for seniors.
+It will help you maintain your center of gravity, tone your abdominal area, and improve your posture.

 1. A leg to stand on